invick/wp-menu-cleaner/README.md

 ## Description

 Menu Cleaner is a utility plugin designed to help WordPress administrators manage large navigation menus.
+It allows you to select any menu in your WordPress site and remove items in multiple ways:
+- By count (delete a specific number of items based on menu order)
+- Draft items (delete menu items linking to draft posts/pages)
+- Orphaned items (delete menu items linking to deleted content)

-It allows you to select any menu in your WordPress site and remove items based on their menu order.
-With real-time progress tracking, you can watch as items are deleted in batches, making it ideal for cleaning up test data or managing oversized menus.
+With real-time progress tracking, you can watch as items are deleted in batches, making it ideal for cleaning up test data, managing oversized menus, or removing broken menu links.

 ## Features

+- **Multiple Deletion Modes**:
+  - **Delete by Count**: Remove a specific number of items (1-500)
+  - **Delete Draft Items**: Remove menu items linking to draft/pending posts
+  - **Delete Orphaned Items**: Remove menu items linking to deleted content
 - **Menu Selection**: Choose any menu from your WordPress site to clean
-- **Customizable Deletion**: Specify how many items to delete (1-500)
+- **Smart Item Detection**: Automatically identifies draft and orphaned menu items
 - **Skip Parent Items**: Option to preserve menu items that have sub-items (and their children)
 - **Real-time Progress Bar**: Visual progress indicator with percentage completion
 - **AJAX-powered**: Batch processing prevents timeouts on large operations
 - **Deletion Log**: Live feed showing each deleted item with ID and title
-- **Item Count Display**: Shows current item count for each menu
+- **Dynamic Count Display**: Shows relevant item count based on selected deletion mode
 - **Safe Operation**: Requires administrator permissions (`manage_options` capability)
 - **Confirmation Dialog**: Prevents accidental deletions
 - **Complete Removal**: Uses `wp_delete_post()` with hard delete for thorough cleanup